pranshul97/Docker_project_rise/README.md

 3) Run httpd server using /usr/bin/httpd command.
 4) Run the modelcreation.py file on host system which will create the model and ploce model in '/var/www/cgi-bin' repo.
 5) Place the other files also in the same repo '/var/www/cgi-bin'.
+6) Install opencv and opencv-contrib-python libraries in docker using pip install openCV opencv-contrib-python.
-6) As the 80 port of the docker has been exposed and linked to 91 port number of host system so while running the web app use the url as: 'http://ip_of_base_system:123'.
+7) As the 80 port of the docker has been exposed and linked to 91 port number of host system so while running the web app use the url as: 'http://ip_of_base_system:123'.